iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 \end{aligned}
 $$

-When proving the above results, we have the intermediate step:
+When proving the above results, we had the following equivalent intermediate step:

 $$
 \begin{aligned}